So she only told her dad not the authorities, that’s something at least.

 Yeah, seriously.
 That’s the single most effective choice for someone who will take her recovery seriously, who won’t throw her into jail and end her hopes of a future, and who actually is invested in her.

 Sarah did the most mature thing possible.
-Yeah, Raidah really is a bitch if she’s flying off the handle at Sarah telling for Dana’s own family about her issues — unless Dana’s father is some sort of monster that we don’t know about.
+Yeah, Raidah really is a bongo if she’s flying off the handle at Sarah telling for Dana’s own family about her issues — unless Dana’s father is some sort of monster that we don’t know about.

 Yeah, truth.
 Sarah was in the position of being Dana’s sole support system, which she recognized was insufficient, so she went and expanded the support network.
 And she picked somebody who would understand and be on Dana’s side and whose job it is to take care of Dana.
 Very good move.